matijakolaric-com/django-music-publisher/docs/introduction.rst

 Presumptions and Limitations
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+Django Music Publisher is aiming to be a simple tool that is good enough for most original publishers.
+Being simple does come with some presumptions and limitations.

-It is presumed that writers own and collect 50% of performing rights and the other 50%, as well as 100% of mechanical and sync are owned and collected by publishers.
+As already stated, it does not hold data on "other" publishers.
+It is presumed that controlled writers own and collect 50% of performing rights and the other 50%, as well as 100% of mechanical and sync are owned and collected by publishers.
 While there are exceptions, this is how most publishers work.

-It skips a lot of rarely used fields, leaving the values blank.
+When creating CWR, a lot of fields are left with blank values.
 When the fields are required in CWR, it uses reasonable defaults, e.g.:

 * Musical Work Distribution is set to Unclassified
 * Recorded indicator is set to Unknown if no recording has been entered and to Yes if it has been entered